Skip to main content

 • enable patients to develop friendships and networks

-• raise patients’ awareness of available services.
+• raise patients’ awareness of available services

 Your GP teams or community nursing teams are amongst the people who can refer you to the Social Prescribing service.
-If you are referred you will be contacted by a Link Worker who will meet with you at a place you feel comfortable and will explain the service in more detail to you and talk about your needs.

 Share